 Beer Week starts off with tonight's kick-off festival.
-Over 50 brewers will be pouring their finest at the special celebration, which also includes food and music.
-Unfortunately, if you haven't got your ticket already, it's too late as it's listed as Sold Out on their web page.
+Seventy-Eight brewers will be pouring their finest at the special celebration, which also includes food and music.
+Unfortunately tickets are now sold out, according to their webpage.

 Please remember these are beers to savor and enjoy, and not to slam to get drunk on.
 If you do the latter, you'll endanger yourself, others, and the next morning will remember why you should remember the former!! (most of these special beers will be pushing to 10% alc. level, and some are even up above 14%, which is what you'd find in a heavy Cabernet or Zinfandel).

 Albany's newest entry to the East Bay beer scene, the Albany Taproom and Grazzy Burgers, had been planning to open in time for SF Beer Week.
 However, final inspection approval did not happen until recently.
 When they open in early March, they will have over 20 rotating taps of craft brew, along with a huge selection of bottled beers in their To Go section.

 Picking up when Beer Week ends, and worth mentioning even by itself, is the annual Toronado Pub Barleywine Festival (Feb.
 16-18), in the Haight/Ashbury area of San Francisco.
 This is now the 20th rendition of the event.